cchauve/plASgraph2/README.md

   - TensorFlow  2.8.0
   - Spektral  1.1.0
   - PyYAML 6.0
-All modules can be installed using pip.
+All modules can be installed using pip (https://docs.python.org/3.8/installing/index.html) and we strongly recommand to run plASgraph2 using a dediated python virtual environment (see https://docs.python.org/3.8/library/venv.html).

 ## Training